The Ultimate Guide to Incense SticksJanuary 2023

 The history of incense dates back to ancient times, and the burning of incense has long been connected with spiritual practice and religion.
 The word ‘Incense’ derives from the Latin verb ‘incendere’ meaning ‘to burn’, and since the invention of fire, there is evidence that people would burn natural materials such as barks, berries and resins to release their pleasant aroma, with more sophisticated evidence used in Ancient Egypt, later spreading to Greece and Rome.
 Frankincense was popular with the Egyptians who would burn incense as a religious offering during worship as well as protection for the deceased.
 Because of these ancient uses, spirituality, peace and ritualism have remained intrinsic to burning incense.

 Although still used for spiritual practice in many cultures, the peaceful connotations and influence of incense sticks have been adopted by the western world to create a calming atmosphere and a relaxing environment at home.
 Smell is one of the most powerful of all the senses and has the ability to alter emotions and perceptions in seconds.
 For this reason, burning incense is a simple but powerful way to enhance the surroundings.

-Incense may also be used whilst practising yoga and meditation, the incense smells provide help with relaxation and focus.
+Incense may also be used whilst practicing yoga and meditation, as the incense aromas provide help with relaxation and focus.
 The clever fragrance is able to create a sense of comfort and homeliness within minutes.
 An ideal way to ease yourself into the ritual of burning incense is with a starter kit.
 Traditional incense scents like Frankincense and Myrrh are perfect for those who haven’t experienced incense before, as burning them reveals exotic scents that have been enjoyed by many cultures for thousands of years.